alyomahoney/MovieLens_Project/README.md

 This folder contains all necessary items to run `final_report.Rmd`.

 ### `save files.R`
 This script highlights where the R objects are saved.
 One set of objects is saved under `rmd_files/rda/` and is required for `final_report.Rmd`.
-The other objects is saved under `rda/` and are not needed for the .Rmd file.
-Therefore, since the files are large, they are not included in this repo.
+The other objects are saved under `rda/` and are not needed for the .Rmd file.
+Therefore, since the objects are large, they are not included in this repo.
+This is more for referencing what R objects are stored under which file names than anything else, feel free to ignore.